 2.16.
 The article modified by the author is re-sent for review.

 2.17.
 Original reviews are kept in the editorial office for at least 5 years.

 2.18.
 Reviews of articles are not published in the public domain and are used only in the internal document circulation of the editorial Board, as well as in communication with the authors.

 2.19.
-Copies of reviews may be submitted to the Ministry of education and science of the Russian Federation upon request.
+Copies of reviews may be submitted to the Ministry Science of Higher Education of the Russian Federation upon request.